National Reading and Numeracy Tests

 Children in Year 2 to 9 sit national tests in reading and numeracy each year.
 It is really important that your child is in school in order to take the tests.

-Until this year, all three tests (Reading, Procedural and Reasoning) have taken the form of a paper-copy.
-However, from this year “Online Personalised Assessments” will be phased in over a three-year period.
+Until recently all three tests (Reading, Procedural and Reasoning) have taken the form of a paper-copy.
+However, “Online Personalised Assessments” will now be phased in over a three-year period.

 Please watch a short Welsh Government video which will explain this in more detail: